xmavv/APIJS/README.md

 - fetch data from api
 - show all of the stationes
 - on click each station should give us information about itself
+- each information could be clicked and picked to show on the timeline from past week
-- furthermore shows 3 graphs, temperature, humidity, and the third graph that contains all of the informations about temperatures from past week with hours axis and temperature axis
+- 3 graphs, temperature, humidity, and the third graph that contains all of the informations about your picked type of information (temperature, humidity, airpressure, windspeed, rainfall) from past week

 ## Presentation